jahidcmt4/WordPress-Admin-Login-URL-Change-Plugin/readme.txt

 1. Install Admin login URL Change by uploading the `admin-login-url-change` directory to the `/wp-content/plugins/` directory.
 2. Activate Admin login URL Change through the `Plugins` menu in WordPress.
 3. Chanage your URL Slug by going to the Settings > Admin login URL Change menu.
-4. Now you can logout and login by new URL.
+4. Now you can logout and login by new URL.(Must be a Live Server)